Code-Institute-Submissions/slammer1870-execbjj-django_FebResub/README.md

 ```

 ## Credits
-The footer component was bootstrapped from [tailblocks.cc](https://tailblocks.cc/)
+The footer component, map and timetable was bootstrapped from [tailblocks.cc](https://tailblocks.cc/)

 ### Content
 All of the copy on the website is written by me